Strengthless/strengths-website/README.md

 - Modified the apps content.

 <b>v2.0</b>
-- Rewritten the whole HTML, the code is now cleaner, and with better indentations.
+- Rewritten the whole HTML, the code is now cleaner, more efficient, and with better indentations.

 <b>v1.0</b>
 - Initialized the website.